-Where it is mutually agreeable, the employee may carry-over a maximum of one week's vacation to the following year (to be taken by March 31 of that following year).
-Request for carry-over must be made prior to September 1.
+- Where it is mutually agreeable, the employee may carry-over a maximum of one week's vacation to the following year (to be taken by April 30th of that following year).
+Request for carry-over must be made prior to September 1. - 40.16.2 Employees who are unable to use their vacation credits within the entitlement period due to a medical absence (and who do not transition to LTD) will have their vacation credits carried forward and available to them upon return to active employment.